unee-t/frontend/README.md

 Ensure it worked by looking at the `npm start` log.

+Note: `leonel@mailinator.com` is setup inside https://github.com/unee-t/bugzilla-customisation/tree/master/sql & loaded via [bugzilla-customisation](https://github.com/unee-t/bugzilla-customisation/)'s `make up`.

-Next in `meteor mongo`, you need to verify the address like so:
+Next in `meteor mongo`, you can verify the address (without going to mailinator to answer the mail) like so:

 	db.users.update({'emails.address': 'leonel@mailinator.com'}, {$set : {'emails.0.verified': true}})